mojtabavi99/mojtabavi99/README.md

 ## Hello, I'm Mahdi 👋
-I'm a passionate programmer currently serving in the military and looking for opportunities to grow my skills.
+I'm a passionate programmer looking for opportunities to grow my skills.

 ## 🌱 What I'm Working On